STUDENT STAFF POSITIONS

-To be eligible for a position in the Thrive Center, you must have completed two semesters of coursework before fall 2020 AND you must currently have a 2.5 cumulative GPA or higher from the University of Arizona.
-You are also expected to maintain a 2.5 GPA or higher through this semester (spring 2020) and during your employment with Thrive Center next semester.
+To be eligible for a position in the Thrive Center, you must have completed two semesters of coursework before fall 2022 AND you must currently have a 2.5 cumulative GPA or higher from the University of Arizona.
+You are also expected to maintain a 2.5 GPA or higher through this semester (spring 2021) and during your employment with Thrive Center next year.

-We prefer to hire students with federal work-study, but if you do not have work-study, or are not eligible to apply for federal financial aid, you may still be eligible to earn a position.
+We prefer to hire students with federal work-study, but if you do not have work-study, or are not eligible to apply for federal financial aid, you are still eligible to earn a position.